What Do We Mean When We Talk About Data Storytelling?: How Researchers Have Conceptualized Data Storytelling

-\textbf{Others (7/\ndefinition).} This code represents techniques that were mentioned only once or had broad, ambiguous meanings.
-More specifically, three definitions described ``\textit{narrative visualization}'' as the technique of data stories~\cite{a24sun2022erato,a12shi2020calliope,a474wu2023socrates} (e.g., ``A visual data story is a series of connected data facts shown in form of a narrative visualization...''~\cite{a24sun2022erato}), suggesting that narrative visualization is a subset of data story.
-Other techniques were ``embedding mechanisms''~\cite{a116metoyer2018coupling, anupama2020narrative} and ``compression techniques''~\cite{aydin2020data}.
+\textbf{Others (10).} This code represents techniques that were mentioned only once or were ambiguous.
+For example, three conceptualizations described \emph{narrative visualization} as the technique of data stories~\cite{a24sun2022erato,a12shi2020calliope,a474wu2023socrates} (e.g., \emph{A visual data story is a series of connected data facts shown in form of a narrative visualization...}~\cite{a24sun2022erato}), suggesting that narrative visualization is a subset of data story.
+Some conceptualizations mentioned \emph{embedding mechanisms}~\cite{a116metoyer2018coupling, anupama2020narrative} and \emph{compression techniques}~\cite{aydin2020data}.